abudaan/vega-multi-view/README.md

 # a view specific configuration.
 hover: false

-# Array or a single spec or tuple, can be any of the types listed
+# A key-value store object where the keys are the unique ids by which
-# above.
-You can add a view specific configuration to a spec by
+# the Vega specs can be identified.
+The value is a single spec or a
-# using a tuple.
+# tuple, in case you set a tuple the second value is the view specific
-specs: [
+# configuration file (see below).
+Both the spec and the configuration
-    {...},
+# can be any of the types listed above.
-    ../specs/spec1.yaml,
+specs:
-    [../specs/spec2.vg.json, ../conf/spec2.yaml]
+    spec1: ../specs/spec1.yaml,
-]
+    spec2: [../specs/spec2.vg.json, ../conf/spec2.yaml]

 ```